When employees work in groups, they are best served by focusing more on how they can benefit others and not just themselves, research has shown.

 The study's authors discovered that the benefits a team gets from prosocial employees depend on how closely team members work with one another.
 The more closely the teams worked together, the greater the benefits of prosocial motivations were, the researchers said.

 "The highest level of team effectiveness was achieved when team motivation to benefit others and the interdependence of tasks among team members were both high," Hu said.

 The study's authors said the research should encourage employers to build teams with employees who keep others' best interests in mind.

-"In line with our results, management attention should be directed toward enhancing motivation to benefit others, as teamwork is a coordinated action and showing concern for others may bring about smoother interactions and more effective cooperation within the team," Hu said.
+"In line with our results, management attention should be directed toward enhancing motivation to benefit others, as teamwork is a coordinated action, and showing concern for others may bring about smoother interactions and more effective cooperation within the team," Hu said.

-Hu said that teams already filled with employees focused on the well-being of others can improve their team performance by establishing a higher level of interaction and coordination among members.
+Hu said teams already filled with employees focused on the well-being of others can improve their team performance by establishing a higher level of interaction and coordination among members.

 Any employer knows that motivation is the key to group productivity, individual performance and a happy workplace.
 So, how do you motivate your employees?
 Here are some easy ways to ensure your employees receive the motivation they crave.

 Make the workplace pleasant.
 Employees don't want to spend their time in a dingy, boring space.
 Having a well-lit, functional and aesthetically pleasing environment will make work much more pleasant.
 Make sure employees have access to updated, working equipment.
 Keeping the space clean and attractive will make the environment more enjoyable and, in turn, motivate employees.